-Premiums paid on interest rate options and the net settlement on maturity of forward rate agreements, futures and options are amortised over the period of the underlying asset or liability protected by the instrument.
+Premiums paid on interest rate and currency options and the net settlement on maturity of forward rate agreements, futures and options are amortised over the period of the underlying asset or liability protected by the instrument.

 Forward exchange contracts entered into as a hedge for foreign currency transactions (other than offshore funding activities) are revalued at balance date.
+Any unrealised gains or losses are offset against foreign exchange gains or losses on the related asset or liability.

-Financial instruments entered into with no corresponding underlying position are accounted for on a mark to market basis and gains or losses are taken to the statement of financial performance as they accrue.
+Off balance sheet financial instruments entered into with no corresponding underlying position are accounted for on a mark to market basis and gains or losses are taken to the statement of financial performance as they accrue.